dynverse/dynutils/README.md

 <!-- This section gets automatically generated from inst/NEWS.md, and also generates inst/NEWS -->

+### Recent changes in dynutils 1.0.7

+-   MINOR CHANGE `calculate_distance()`: Convert matrices to CsparseMatrix instead of dgCMatrix.

+-   MINOR CHANGE `calculate_distance()`: Pass through the `diag` argument to proxyC.

+-   BUG FIX unit test: Order of attributes is not relevant.

 ### Recent changes in dynutils 1.0.6

 -   MINOR CHANGE `calculate_distance()`: Allow for many more distance measures.

-### Recent changes in dynutils 1.0.5 (2020-02-21)

--   BUG FIX `install_packages()`: will not try to install packages when the session is not interactive.

--   LICENSE: Change to MIT.
+-   BUG FIX: Import `desc::desc()` where needed.

 ## Dynverse dependencies